Pepperstone Spreads And Fees

 Why do I need a broker?

 In this modern world of online trading where markets are more open, it’s easy to understand why you might question the need bother with a broker at all?
 After all, many industries have moved away from relying on service companies.
 However, Forex is a little different as it is highly volatile and incredibly easy to lose your money due to poor software.
-Firms like Pepperstone offer their clients experience, skill, and access.
+Firms like Pepperstone and GO Markets offer their clients experience, skill, and access.
 The foreign exchange market is one that is fuelled by exchange rates, hence the name.
 A broker will have faster access to rates and information than someone not in the industry highlighting the importance of a broker.
 Foreign Exchange doesn’t happen in a centralised location such as the NYSE in the United States.
 Instead it is broad and scattered, which makes brokers even more essential in this decentralised system.
 A broker’s job is to act as your agent to get you the best price possible.
 They are critical for traders of every level of experience.